-- Bronchodilator medications are central to symptom management in COPD. - Inhaled therapy is preferred. - The choice between $\beta_2$ -agonist, anticholinergic, theophylline, or combination therapy depends on availability and individual response in terms of symptom relief and side effects. - Bronchodilators are prescribed on an as-needed or on a regular basis to prevent or reduce symptoms. - Long-acting inhaled bronchodilators are more effective and convenient. - Combining bronchodilators of different pharmacological classes may improve efficacy and decrease the risk of side effects compared to increasing the dose of a single bronchodilator.
+- Bronchodilator medications are central to symptom management in COPD. - Inhaled therapy is preferred. - The choice between β_2 -agonist, anticholinergic, theophylline, or combination therapy depends on availability and individual response in terms of symptom relief and side effects. - Bronchodilators are prescribed on an as-needed or on a regular basis to prevent or reduce symptoms.

+• Long-acting inhaled bronchodilators are more effective) and convenient.

+• Combining bronchodilators of different pharmacological classes may improve efficacy and decrease the risk of side effects compared to increasing the dose of a single bronchodilator.

 Dose-response relationships using the FEV1 as the outcome are relatively flat with all classes of bronchodilators106-109.
 Toxicity is also dose related.
-Increasing the dose of either a $\beta_2$ -agonist or an anticholinergic by an order of magnitude, especially when given by a nebulizer, appears to provide subjective benefit in acute episodes (Evidence B) but is not necessarily helpful in stable disease (Evidence C).
+Increasing the dose of either a β_2 -agonist or an anticholinergic by an order of magnitude, especially when given by a nebulizer, appears to provide subjective benefit in acute episodes113 (Evidence B) but is not necessarily helpful in stable disease114 (Evidence C).

 All categories of bronchodilators have been shown to increase exercise capacity in COPD, without necessarily producing significant changes in FEV1115-118 (Evidence A).
-Regular treatment with long-acting bronchodilators is more effective and convenient than treatment with short-acting bronchodilators119-122 (Evidence A).
+Regular treatment with long-acting bronchodilators, including nebulized formulations438, are more effective and convenient than treatment with short-acting bronchodilators119-122 (Evidence A).

-Regular use of a long-acting $\beta_2$ -agonist or a shortor long-acting anticholinergic improves health status119-121.
-Treatment with a long-acting inhaled anti-cholinergic drug reduces the rate of COPD exacerbations and improves the effectiveness of pulmonary rehabilitation.
+Regular use of a long-acting β_2 -agonist120 or a shortor long-acting anticholinergic improves health status119-121.
+Treatment with a long-acting inhaled anti-cholinergic drug reduces the rate of COPD exacerbations123 and improves the effectiveness of pulmonary rehabilitation124.
 Theophylline is effective in COPD, but due to its potential toxicity inhaled bronchodilators are preferred when available.
 All studies that have shown efficacy of theophylline in COPD were done with slow-release preparations.

-$\beta_2$ -agonists.
-The principal action of $\beta_2$ -agonists is to relax airway smooth muscle by stimulating $\beta_2$ -adrenergic receptors, which increases cyclic AMP and produces functional antagonism to bronchoconstriction.
-Oral therapy is slower in onset and has more side effects than inhaled treatment (Evidence A).
+β_2 -agonists.
+The principal action of β_2 -agonists is to relax airway smooth muscle by stimulating β_2 -adrenergic receptors, which increases cyclic AMP and produces functional antagonism to bronchoconstriction.
+Oral therapy is slower in onset and has more side effects than inhaled treatment125 (Evidence A).

-Inhaled $\beta_2$ -agonists have a relatively rapid onset of bronchodilator effect although this is probably slower in COPD than in asthma.
-The bronchodilator effects of short-acting $\beta_2$ -agonists usually wear off within 4 to 6 hours (Evidence A).
-For single-dose, as-needed use in COPD, there appears to be no advantage in using levalbuterol over conventional nebulized bronchodilators.
-Long-acting inhaled $\beta_2$ -agonists, such as salmeterol and formoterol, show a duration of effect of 12 hours or more with no loss of effectiveness overnight or with regular use in COPD patients129-132 (Evidence A).
+Inhaled β_2 -agonists have a relatively rapid onset of bronchodilator effect although this is probably slower in COPD than in asthma.
+The bronchodilator effects of short-acting β_2 -agonists usually wear off within 4 to 6 hours^{126,127} (Evidence A).
+For single-dose, as-needed use in COPD, there appears to be no advantage in using levalbuterol over conventional nebulized bronchodilators128.
+Long-acting inhaled β_2 -agonists, such as salmeterol and formoterol, show a duration of effect of 12 hours or more with no loss of effectiveness overnight or with regular use in COPD patients129-132 (Evidence A).

 Adverse effects.
-Stimulation of $\beta_2$ -adrenergic receptors can produce resting sinus tachycardia and has the potential to precipitate cardiac rhythm disturbances in very susceptible patients, although this appears to be a remarkably rare event with inhaled therapy.
-Exaggerated somatic tremor is troublesome in some older patients treated with higher doses of $\beta_2$ -agonists, whatever the route of administration, and this limits the dose that can be tolerated.
-Although hypokalemia can occur, especially when treatment is combined with thiazide diuretics, and oxygen consumption can be increased under resting conditions, these metabolic effects show tachyphylaxis unlike the bronchodilator actions.
-Mild falls in PaO2 occur after administration of both short-and long-acting $\beta_2$ -agonists, but the clinical significance of these changes is doubtful.
-Despite the concerns raised some years ago, further detailed study has found no association between $\beta_2$ -agonist use and an accelerated loss of lung function or increased mortality in COPD.
+Stimulation of β_2 -adrenergic receptors can produce resting sinus tachycardia and has the potential to precipitate cardiac rhythm disturbances in very susceptible patients, although this appears to be a remarkably rare event with inhaled therapy.
+Exaggerated somatic tremor is troublesome in some older patients treated with higher doses of β_2 -agonists, whatever the route of administration, and this limits the dose that can be tolerated.
+Although hypokalemia can occur, especially when treatment is combined with thiazide diuretics133, and oxygen consumption can be increased under resting conditions134, these metabolic effects show tachyphylaxis unlike the bronchodilator actions.
+Mild falls in PaO2 occur after administration of both short-and long-acting β_2 -agonists135, but the clinical significance of these changes is doubtful.
+Despite the concerns raised some years ago, further detailed study has found no association between β_2 -agonist use and an accelerated loss of lung function or increased mortality in COPD.